Skip to main content

 Research Library

-Curated external resources for independent study.
-Visual aids, primary documents, and scholarly analysis from trusted authors.
+Ganid gathered the writings of the world into one collection.
+In that spirit, here is a curated shelf of external resources for independent study: visual aids, primary documents, and scholarly analysis from trusted authors.

-Read the full text of Paper 131, all 10 traditions in Ganid's own compilation.
+Read the full text of Paper 131, all 10 traditions in Ganid's own compilation, then trace the same one-God thread across the rest of the site.